arrow back

 • Supplier Risk Objective → Supply chain mapping beyond Tier 1, subcontracting, social audits

-Key takeaway: Start with the basic data (regulatory, audit data, and primary data essential for impact calculations), build the supplier relationship gradually—and only request specific data once the supplier understands why it is being requested.
+Key takeaway: We recommend starting with basic data (regulatory information, audit results, and primary data essential for impact calculations), building the relationship with the supplier gradually, and only requesting specific data once the supplier understands why it is being requested.

 The key elements for making it work